cprattos/MRI-Alzheimers/Environment.md

    2. Click "Allow" when a pop up appears asking if you allow the workspace to modify your terminal shell.
       * If you see "PS" next to your current directory on the command line, that means you're using powershell and we don't want to use that.
 The fix: open a new terminal again and you should now be using cmd.
    3. Since you already installed Anaconda, you should see `conda activate base` run automatically and (base) should be next to your current directory.
+   4. Create a new conda enviornment
-   4. Create a new, empty environment by running `conda create -n myenv python=3.9.6`.
+     - Create environment by running `conda create -n myenv python=3.9.6`.
 The name of your enviornment is `myenv` and we are using the latest complete version of python, 3.9.6.
 Follow the on screen prompts
+     - Create conda enviornment from the .yml file in this repo:
+           * conda env list
+           * conda env create -f experiment_env.yml
+           * conda activate experiment_env
-   5. Follow the on screen promts to activate your environment.
+   6. Follow the on screen promts to activate your environment.
 From the command palette you many need to select your newly created conda enviornment from the **python: select Interpretor**
-   6. Now you can install your packages.
+   7. If you created a new enviornment, now you can install your packages.
 If you don't know where to start `seaborn`, `Pandas`, `matplotlib` are good EDA libraries.
          1. Run `pip install __`
          2. Run `pip install __`
-      You could also download packages from a .yml file...

 # Exploratory Data Analysis